 Named in honour of the great Australian film pioneer, Raymond Longford, the Award recognises a person who has made a truly outstanding contribution to the enrichment of Australia’s screen environment and culture.

 The first AFI Raymond Longford Award was awarded to Ian Dunlop (director) in 1968, and since then, many icons of the Australian screen industry have been bestowed this prestigious Award, including Peter Weir, Geoffrey Rush, Fred Schepisi, Ken G. Hall, Tim Burstall, Charles ‘Bud’ Tingwell, Jack Thompson, Jan Chapman, David Stratton, and many more.

 For a list of all past Raymond Longford Award recipients, click here.

-One of Australia's most loved and respected actors, Jacki Weaver is the recipient of the 3rd AACTA Raymond Longford Award.
+Jacki Weaver, one of Australia's most loved and respected actors, is the recipient of the 3rd AACTA Raymond Longford Award.